userfront/react-example/README.md

 }
 ```

-Using this approach, any invalid or missing tokens would be rejected by your server.
+Using this approach, any invalid or missing tokens are rejected by your server.
 You can also reference the contents of the token later in the route handlers using the `req.auth` object:

 ```js
 console.log(req.auth);